Stem Cells Lyme Disease

 If these early symptoms are not caught and the disease is not dealt with for a month or more, the next stage of Lyme disease kicks in with even worse multiple symptoms.
 Pain and swelling hit major joints such as the knees, shoulders, hips, ankles, or elbows.
 Rashes known as Erythema migraines can cover various areas of the body.
 In severely advanced stages, the most dangerous symptoms of unaddressed Lyme disease are neurological problems.
 Meningitis is possible as are other conditions that can damage the brain cells and tissue.
 Bell’s palsy can cause paralysis of the face and is common with advanced stages of this disease.
 Weak and numb limbs, stiff or locking muscles and joints, nausea, vomiting, rashes, headaches, memory loss, confusion, and inability to waken are all signs of seriously advanced stages of Lyme disease.

 Outlook for Patients

-Stem Cell Lyme Disease
+Stem Cells for Lyme Disease

-Outlook and Future After Treatments
+Outlook and Future After Therapies

 * Disclaimer: Individual patient results may vary.
-As each patient’s problem is different, each treatment must be tailored around your specific needs.
+As each patient’s problem is different, each therapy option must be tailored around your specific needs.